 Chandrayaan 2: Vikram hard-landed within 500 mts of landing site, says govt

-Chandrayaan-2's Vikram lander hard-landed as reduction in velocity during its descent was more than the designed parameters, the government said on Wednesday throwing more light on ISRO's dashed hopes of making a soft landing on the lunar surface in its maiden attempt.
-In a written reply to a question in the Lok Sabha, Jitendra Singh, the minister of state in the Prime Minister's Office, who looks after the department of space, said the first phase of descent was performed nominally from an altitude of 30 kms to 7.4 kms above the moon's surface and velocity was reduced from 1,683 metres per second to 146 metres per second.
+Chandrayaan-2's Vikram lander hard-landed as a reduction in velocity during its descent did not match with the designed parameters, the government said on Wednesday throwing more light on ISRO's dashed hopes of making a soft landing on the lunar surface in its maiden attempt.
+In a written reply to a question in the Lok Sabha, Jitendra Singh, the minister of state in the Prime Minister's Office, who looks after the department of space, said the first phase of descent was performed nominally from an altitude of 30 kms to 7.4 kms above the moon's surface and velocity was reduced from 1,683 meters per second to 146 meters per second.

-The indigenously developed Chandrayaan-2 spacecraft comprising of orbiter, lander and rover was successfully launched on-board the indigenous GSLV MK III-M1 Mission on July 22.
-After accomplishing four earth bound maneuvers and trans-lunar injection, the spacecraft was successfully inserted in the lunar orbit on August 20.
+The indigenously developed Chandrayaan-2 spacecraft comprising of the orbiter, lander, and the rover was successfully launched on-board the indigenous GSLV MK III-M1 Mission on July 22.
+After accomplishing four earthbound maneuvers and trans-lunar injection, the spacecraft was successfully inserted in the lunar orbit on August 20.
 A series of moon-bound maneuvers were then carried out to achieve a Lunar orbit of 119 x 127 km.

-The Lander 'Vikram' was separated, as planned, from the Orbiter on September 2 2019.
-After two successful de-orbiting maneuvers, powered descent of the lander was initiated on September 7 to achieve soft landing on the moon surface.
+The Lander 'Vikram' was separated, as planned, from the Orbiter on September 2, 2019.
+After two successful de-orbiting maneuvers, powered descent of the lander was initiated on September 7 to achieve a soft landing on the moon surface.
+The ISRO is planning to launch Chandrayaan-3 probably in November next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)